denniszielke/phoenix/challenges.2.md

 > Need help?
 Check hints [here :blue_book:](hints/k8sSingle.md)!

 - Run a public available application in a single container on your cluster.
 The image name is "nginx".
-    - Use the "kubectl run" command
+    - Use the "kubectl run" to create an individual pod
+    - Use the "kubectl create " to create a desired state configuration using a deployment
 - Add a service to make your application accessible from the internet
     - Use the "kubectl expose" command and "kubectl edit YOURSERVICE" command.
 - Start your webbrowser to view your application running in your cluster.